-What does Ellis Island, NASA, and the Roe vs. Wade all have in common?
+What do Ellis Island, NASA, and the 19th Amendment all have in common?
 They are all historical events that happened in January.
 Read A Little January History and brush up on these significant dates in January History.

 January 1, 1863, The Emancipation Proclamation signed by President Abraham Lincoln freed the slaves in the states rebelling against the Union.

 January 1, 1892, Ellis Island opened.
 Until its closing in 1954, over 12 million people legally arrived in America.

 January 3, 1959, Alaska was admitted as the 49th U.S. state.